 Previous graduates are now working in press offices, newsrooms, research institutes and charities, in roles ranging from marketing and communications, to planning, outreach and education.
-Employers include the Wellcome Trust, the NHS and the National Institute for Genomic Medicine.
+They are now working as:

 If you choose to continue your research training to PhD level, this masters course will give you the skills to effectively communicate your own research to a wide audience.